hung60129/ChROseq_2.0/README.md

 ## 11. Other ChRO-seq related tools

+The [Danko lab](https://www.dankolab.org/Software.html) is very active in expanding and maintaining analysis tools for ChRO-seq downstream analysis, so you can check it out if you like!
+The one that

 ### Tunits

 Classify predicted transcription units: Haven't polished python script for publication purpose or